 Health systems during and after crisis: evidence for better policy and practice

-The questions addressed in the series were identified through a study of priority research needs carried out by the Thematic Working Group on Health Systems in Fragile and Conflict Affected States.
-ReBUILD researchers have drawn on both the programme’s own research and on wider published literature to address eight of the questions through this series of briefing papers.
+The questions addressed in the series were identified through a study of priority research needs carried out by the Thematic Working Group on Health Systems in Fragile and Conflict-Affected States. [opens external site].
+ReBUILD researchers drew on both the programme’s own research and on wider published literature to address eight of the questions through this series of briefing papers.

 Please download and share these briefs via the links below.
 We welcome feedback on these briefing papers, and on other key areas for which evidence is needed to support health systems policy and practice in settings affected by conflict or crisis.
 Please contact Sophie Witter.